 The Service everywhere from the housekeeping (who went above and beyond), the front desks, the leisure and restaurant staff on board.

 The choice of facilities - I honestly had this idea in my head that being on a cruise would be like a prison at sea.
 As someone who tends to steer clear of package holidays, all inclusives or just large hotels.
 This was a combination of all those things I don't normally like, yet became very appealing.
 The pool, the gym, the spa, the shows and entertainment are all free to use there is a really fun atmosphere on board.

-Following this we had a fantastic 3 course meal in the great hall and then went to join in the entertainment on board with the bride.
-Later in the evening there was a storm so we went to watch (and take part in) Karaoke and then to sports bar to play snooker and have drinks.
-Before the evening had finished a few of us decided to go on top deck and watch the storm from the top deck jacuzzi's, then finally went for a pizza (who knew 24 hour pizzeria feels like something I need in my life everywhere I go).
+Following this, we had a fantastic 3-course meal in the great hall and then went to join in the entertainment on board with the bride.
+Later in the evening, there was a storm so we went to watch (and take part in) Karaoke and then to the sports bar to play snooker and have drinks.
+Before the evening had finished a few of us decided to go on the top deck and watch the storm from the top deck jacuzzi's, then finally went for a pizza (who knew 24-hour pizzeria feels like something I need in my life everywhere I go).